tomli380576/yabob-docs/user-docs/settings.md

 - [Calendar Settings](#calendar-settings): Which calendar should YABOB read from for the Upcoming Sessions Embed
 - [Google Sheet Settings](#google-sheet-settings): Which google sheet should YABOB write attendance logs to

-!!!danger
+!!!danger Note
-All settings are only available to Bot Admins.
+1. All settings are only available to Bot Admins.
+2. All settings are enabled/disabled for all queues on the server.
+   For example, if queue auto clear is set to 30 minutes, then ALL queues on the server will clear 30 minutes after they close.
 !!!

-## Server Roles
+## 📝 Server Roles

 YABOB needs to know which roles to interpret at [!badge variant="danger" text="Bot Admin"], [!badge variant="warning" text="Staff"], and [!badge variant="success" text="Student"] to enforce the access levels of all the commands.
 This setting controls which role will be used.
 We recommend using either one of the "Use Existing Roles" option.